nathkrill/raudaia/The Order of Eye and Tooth.md

 #### Gifters
 They might sound like a generous group, but the Gifters are in fact some of the most heartless and materialistic people you will meet.
 Excellent fences and procurers of illegal goods, the Gifters supply and deal with black market trade.

+#### Markers
+The Markers are the administrators of The Order.
+They rarely leave their Nest and deal with the members of The Order when it comes to rewards, equipment, and messaging.